void-linux/void-docs/src/config/date-time.md

 ### Chrony

-Chrony is designed to work well in a variety of conditions; it can synchronise faster and with greater accuracy than NTP.
+Chrony is designed to work well in a variety of conditions; it can synchronize faster and with greater accuracy than NTP.

 The `chrony` package provides Chrony and the `chronyd` service.